AI4BizTech/.github/profile/README.md

 ## AI4mathSci's Mission
 AI4MathSci is a development group focusing on advanced mathematical problems solving with agentic workflow powered by LLM APIs and mathematical tools.
 At the beginning, we will only use the mathematical tools provided by Python math packages such as SciPy, NumPy, SymPy, etc. The potential use of commercial tools like Wolfram Alpha will be evaluated as the project progresses.

+## Applications
+Automating advanced mathematical problem-solving serves as a cornerstone for streamlining complex problem-solving across various domains, including business and engineering.
+These fields heavily rely on sophisticated mathematical tools as their foundation.
+Our first application project is from the supply chain management area.

 ## LLMs Limitation on Math Problem Solving
 LLMs can solve basic or at most intermediate level math directly, but struggle for math problems beyond the level of high school.
 The reason is that LLMs rely on pattern matching rather than true reasoning to solve math problems.